gagan-uppal/gagan-uppal/README.md

  I am a Full-Stack Web Developer recently graduated from the web development bootcamp at Lighthouse Labs.

 - 🔭 I have a background in Mathematics.
-- 🕹️ I have worked as a manual as well as an automation tester.
+- 🕹️ I have experience working as a manual and automation tester.
 - 👯 I am a great team player as well as work independently.
 - 💼 Got a job opening?
 Get in touch with me!
 - 📫 How to reach me: guppal.profile@gmail.com